NamanKansal230505/NamanKansal230505/README.md

 I am Naman.
 I am from Moradabad, Uttar Pradesh and currently doing my High School 🏫.
 I am a tech enthusiast and love making unique IoT projects.
 I have made many projects but never published them publicly.
 Now I will host my projects on github so you all can make it.

 ## 💻 Projects
-* IoT based Slack Status Updater
+* <a href="https://github.com/NamanKansal230505/IoT-slack-status" >IoT based Slack Status Updater</a>
 * IoT based IR blaster For Set-Top box.
 * .....
 ## ⚡ Technologies